menghsuanhsieh/tangential-wasserstein-projection/README.md

 # Tangetial Wasserstein Projection

-Gunsilius, Hsieh, & Lee (2022) - simulations and application code
+Gunsilius, Hsieh, & Lee (2022)

 Overview
 --------

-The code in this repository constructs the results and plots found in the accompanying paper, available at: .
+The code in this repository constructs the results, plots, and tables found in the accompanying paper, available at LINK.

 Data Availability and Provenance Statements
 ----------------------------